 I am referring to one who was arguing with others recently using Loadship (lordship) doctrine.
 She was wrong and doctrine is always to be open for public examination for each and every one of us (Acts 17:11).
 A few came to rescue her in their discomfort for one brought her private words (which attempted to bring this young one under bondage) to be examined publicly.
 It should be done with the right attitude, and a gentle manner, with an aptness to teach, but some are unwilling to hear correction with the Word.

 If someone ‘insists they believe‘, (her wording) you had better consider this before you insist they don’t (based on your own opinions and private interpretation of Scripture).

 It’s HIS cross, HIS faithfulness, HIS deliverance, HIS free gift of eternal life, HIS sacrifice, HIS mercy, HIS love, HIS forgiveness, HIS promise, HIS righteousness, HIS right hand that upholds, HIS finished work.

-It is not ‘your conviction’, ‘your desire’, or anything else ‘you’ do that proves you are saved.
+It is not ‘your conviction‘, ‘your desire’, or anything else ‘you do’ or ‘things you’ve NEVER done’ that proves you are saved.
 It is only whether we have believed/trusted God’s testimony of His Son Jesus (1 John 5:9-13), this is the ONLY thing we can use to KNOW we possess eternal life.
-Some may insist they are saved based on their feelings, experiences, etc., but ‘K’ (or ‘S.L.’) this is not how we can KNOW we have been delivered from death unto life.
+Some may insist they are saved based on their feelings, experiences, etc., but dear _______________, this is not how we can KNOW we have been delivered from death unto life.
+Do you know yet?

 If you have believed upon Him, continue looking into the perfect law of liberty before you forget who you are in Christ and make others stumble.
 Don’t let Satan subtly mislead you and cause you to also corrupt other’s minds from the simplicity that is in Christ (2 Cor 11:3-4)